 [Editor’s note: Why did the FBI bust a human trafficking ring being run by the Department of Homeland Security?
 Why was this story killed?
 Lots of questions here.

-It was Joe Arpiao that first tracked down Lacy and Larkin as human traffickers, the “publishers” of Village Voice Media, the Phoenix Times and Backpage, organizations that have repeatedly attacked Veterans Today as “anti-Semitic.”
+It was Joe Arpiao that first tracked down Lacy and Larkin as human traffickers, the “publishers” of Village Voice Media, the Phoenix Times and Backpage, organizations that have repeatedly attacked VT as “anti-Semitic.”

 We found this gang peddling kids for sex in Vegas casinos and hiding it behind a 501c3 “charity” to aid undocumented immigrants.